 Many people know Black Duck from our security and software license compliance business.
 However, we also have a very strong On-Demand business.
 Our On-Demand business performs one-time audits of software, typically as part of due diligence in an M&A transaction.
 In these engagements, the entities acquiring a software company will “Black Duck” the codebase of the target company to confirm that the code is not hampered by restrictive licenses or unacceptable security risk.

 In 2016, we audited over 1,000 codebases, and anonymized and analyzed the results in this year’s Open Source Software Risk Assessment report.
-You can read the whole report here, but I wanted to share the top 6 takeaways from a security standpoint on open source management in commercial applications:
+I wanted to share the top 6 takeaways from a security standpoint on open source management in commercial applications:

 Over 96% of the commercial applications we audited included one or more open source components.
 It’s easy to understand why; open source provides critical functionality while decreasing development costs and accelerating time to market.
 Eliminating open source would require organizations to rebuild that functionality, almost certainly introducing delays without any assurances that performance and security benefits would accrue.